Syntax and semantics¶

 Transformation literals are to be specified in the body of the component definition.

-starts with the verb does
+Therefore, a transformation-literal starts with the verb does, in case one

-wishes to specify a constraint, or starts with an auxiliary-verb
+wishes to specify a constraint, or starts with an auxiliary-verb, in case one wishes

 to specify a requirement.
 The transformation literal subsequently consists of a

-representing the transformation input
+user-defined VERB with argument-references representing the transformation input

-parameters, a user defined PREPOSITION
+parameters, a user defined PREPOSITION followed by argument-references

-representing the transformation outputs, and optionally subclauses
+representing the transformation outputs, and optionally subclauses.

 For example, transformation-requirement in the listing below states that each

-must internally convert power
+instantiated BrushlessMotor must internally convert power into torque.

 define component BrushlessMotor